 So, what is a tokenization vault?
 For an organization using tokenization to secure and deidentify their sensitive data, a tokenization vault is a secure database where the organization’s original sensitive data is stored after it’s been removed from internal systems and exchanged for a nonsensitive placeholder token.
-Many tokenization service providers and other data protection companies store sensitive information in secure databases called data vaults.
-These token vaults safehouse information until it needs to be retrieved to make a payment, identify an individual, or serve a variety of other purposes.
-In the instance of tokenization, these are referred to as token vaults, and they can be either on-premise or cloud-based.
-TokenEx’s preferred method of vaulting is cloud-based due to its lower overhead, fewer access points, and smaller attack surface.
+Many tokenization service providers and other data protection companies use these tokenization vaults to protect information until it needs to be retrieved to make a payment, identify an individual, or serve a variety of other purposes.
+In the instance of tokenization, these are referred to as tokenization vaults, and they can be either on-premises or cloud-based.
+TokenEx’s method of vaulting is cloud-based due to its lower overhead, greater storage capacity, and scope-reducing capabilities.
 In other words, it’s more affordable and effective at reducing compliance scope to use a cloud-based tokenization vault.
 These benefits can be even greater for organizations whose environments are suited for "vaultless" tokenization.

 Many tokenization service providers support only vaulted or on-premises tokenization, but the TokenEx Cloud Security Platform offers vaultless tokenization options to better serve the needs of our customers.
 Although vaultless will not be the appropriate solution for all customers, in the right use cases, it can result in more efficient performance, lower costs, and other benefits.
-Here is a breakdown of the two options.
+Here is a breakdown of the two options for tokenization vaulting.

-Vaulted tokenization utilizes a database, or “vault,” to store a mapping between the tokenized sensitive data, such as a credit card number, and the corresponding token.
+Vaulted tokenization utilizes a database, or tokenization “vault,” to store a mapping between the tokenized sensitive data, such as a credit card number, and the corresponding token.
 Conversely, vaultless tokenization generates the token solely via an algorithm, so when detokenization is required, the token can be used to determine the original value without needing a tokenization vault to look it up.

 The Future of Vault vs. Vaultless

 The primary driver behind our development of a vaultless tokenization solution is the increasing number of data-localization regulations worldwide.
 For example, the Reserve Bank of India recently mandated that all fintech data remain in India.
 Currently, the TokenEx vaultless solution is deployed in our existing private-cloud data centers in the United States and the European Union.
-However, we expect to expand our vaultless solution to the public cloud in the latter half of 2019, allowing the TokenEx platform to operate in any geographic location in the world.
+However, we expect to expand our vaultless solution to the public cloud in the latter half of 2019, allowing the TokenEx platform to operate in any geographic location, resulting in truly global capabilities.

 Discover Data Vaulting Results